kaci65/100-days-of-code/log.md

 **Today's Progress**: Javascript Tutorial: Scroll Project (https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/)

 **Thoughts** While I was building my personal portfolio website of the product landing page or any project that I had included a scrolling effect, it didn't always work smoothly.
 Today, I have learnt that I can add a scroll style to the html in css, and also that adding the scrolling functionality of the page works better if you do it in JavaScript.
-I'll redo some of the my major projects to include the aspects learnt while building this project.
+I'll redo some of the my major projects to include the stuff that I have learnt while building this project.

-**Link(s) to work**: [Slider] :(https://objective-bardeen-6b4ecf.netlify.app/)
+**Link(s) to work**: [Scroll Project] :(https://vigilant-bartik-5ba2e6.netlify.app/)